 One of Torrance Memorial’s cornerstones, the Tumor Board brings a

-crucial, multidisciplinary approach to all types of cancers.
-Nurse navigators,
+approach to all types of cancers.
+Nurse navigators, surgeons, pathologists,

-surgeons, pathologists, oncologists, radiologists and more meet weekly
+oncologists, radiologists and more meet weekly to address prevention,

-to address prevention, early detection, diagnosis, treatment plans and
+early detection, diagnosis, treatment plans and survivorship.
+All these

 “Patients see and appreciate how comprehensive this approach is,”